jo/5984/README.md

 # 5984
 _Lightweight CouchDB CLI and Node API for efficient stream processing._

 5984 is a set of a few specific tools.
-Chaining provides wide flexibility:
+Chaining provides wide flexibility.
 ```sh
 5984 batch -n 1000 docs.ndjson \
   | 5984 fetch-revs mydb \